Alcea rosea: Cultivation

 The flowers are in a range of colours from white to dark red, including pink, yellow and orange.
 Different colours prefer different soils.
 The darker red variety seems to favour sandy soils, while the lighter colour seems to favour clay soils.
 The plants are easily grown from seed, and readily self-seed.
 However, tender plants, whether young from seed or from old stock, may be wiped out by slugs and snails.
-The foliage is subject to attack from rust (fungus), which may be treated with fungicides.
-Commercial growers have reported that some closely related species (Alcea rugosa and Alcea ficifolia) are resistant to this fungus.
+The foliage is subject to attack from rust fungus, which may be treated with fungicides.
+Commercial growers have reported that some closely related species (Alcea ficifolia and A. rugosa) are resistant to this fungus.

-Properties

-Growing up to 8 feet tall, this plant usually does not require staking, producing large flowers around 5 inches in diameter.
-Its leaves are large and heart-shaped.
-The flowers attract hummingbirds in the Americas, and butterflies.